fbpx

 • For the complete list visit the DMV’s website

-Make sure all the documents show the same name.
-Must be original or certified by the issuing agency, unexpired, translated to English by a certified language interpreter, and not mutilated or damaged.
+All the documents must have the same name, must be original or certified by the issuing agency, unexpired, translated to English by a certified language interpreter, and not mutilated or damaged.

 You can schedule a test by using this link to find the closest location and availability.
 Some offices require certain services to be done online.